 The entire procedure used to take more than 1 hour and is done under topical eye drops without injection.
 But now with the advanced "Avedro Accelerated Cross Linking" we can now perform the treatment in less than 10 minutes achieving rapid and early recovery.

-After the procedure, patient is discharged home.
-It usually takes 3-4 days for full recovery.
-The cross linking process starts immediately but continued improvement is seen over the course of the next 6 months and then the refractive error becomes stable.
+After the procedure, the patient is discharged home.
+It usually takes 3-4 days for a full recovery.
+The corneal collagen cross-linking process starts immediately but continued improvement is seen over the course of the next 6 months and then the refractive error becomes stable.